smthomas/gatsby-drupal-presentation/src/slides/01-intro.md

 - An Entrepreneurial Web Developer
 - Drupal and I go way back
-- Like to keep my pulse on the new hotness
+- Like to keep my pulse on the new trends

 </div>